Key Insights

 Wait, what happens if an expert is saying my home is worth way less than the automated estimate?

-Online estimates don't know the nitty-gritty details about your home's condition and its unique selling features, so they often offer inaccurate market values.
+Online estimates don't know the nitty-gritty details about your home's condition and its unique selling features, so they often offer inaccurate market values or broad ranges.
 In fact, these numbers can be off by anywhere from a few thousand dollars to tens of thousands of dollars.

 By working with a local expert who understands pricing trends and buyer demand in your area — rather than relying on a computer that can’t factor in local nuances — you’ll get a more realistic idea of what your home could sell for.